dkubek/glpk-simplex-trace/README.md

     ...
     --- END VARIABLES ---
     ```
-  Each line in this section contains three values separated by space in this order -- type, name, status, value
+  Each line in this section contains three values separated by space in the
+  order: type, name, status, value
     * ``type``: denotes whether the variable is logical ``l`` or structural ``s``
     * ``name``: denotes the name of the variable
     * ``status``: denotes the final status of the variable